shoyabsyed4646/alloderm-site/README.md

 - `npm i` - installs dependencies
 - `yarn start` - starts local development
 - `npm run build`, `yarn build` - builds the entire site.
+- `yarn api` - runs netlify CLI so you can test netlify function.

 ## Environments
 Each branch is tied to an environment